 On September 8, 1986, The Oprah Winfrey Show is broadcast nationally for the first time.
-A huge success, her daytime television talk show turns Winfrey into one of the most powerful, wealthy people in show business and, arguably, the most influential woman in America.
+A huge success, her daytime television talk show turns Winfrey into one of the most powerful, wealthy people in show business and, arguably, one of the most influential women in America.

 Winfrey, who was born in rural Mississippi to a poor unwed teenage mother on January 29, 1954, began her TV career as a local news anchor in Nashville and Baltimore before moving to Chicago in 1984 to host a low-rated morning talk program.
 She quickly turned the show into a ratings winner, beating out a popular talk program hosted by Phil Donahue.
 At the urging of the Chicago-based movie critic Roger Ebert, Winfrey signed a syndication deal with King World and The Oprah WinfreyShow was broadcast nationally for the first time on September 8, 1986.
 It went on to become the highest-rated talk show in TV history.